 United has a ways to go when it comes to Wi-Fi

-As it stands, United is a very distant third among the “big three” US airlines when it comes to the reliability and speed of its inflight Wi-Fi offering.
-Of course free Wi-Fi is nice, so for some customers this development might take some of the sting out of the reality of United’s Wi-Fi situation.
+As it stands, United is a distant third among the “big three” US airlines when it comes to the reliability and speed of its inflight Wi-Fi offering, though it’s something the airline is working on.
+Of course free Wi-Fi is nice, so for some customers this feature might take some of the sting out of the reality of United’s Wi-Fi situation.

-What do you make of United adding free Wi-Fi for T-Mobile customers?
+What do you make of United’s free Wi-Fi for T-Mobile customers?